IsharaNawa/CO521_Project_Cool_Compiler_Desiging_And_Creation/README.md

 # compiler-for-cool

-This is a compiler for the cool-programming lanugage. <br>
+This is a compiler for the Cool- object oriented programming lanugage. <br>

 It consists with few stages.
   1. Lexical Analysing